rdeneau/formation-fsharp/en/fsharp-training-05-pattern-matching.md

 💡 **Ideas**

 - Enable *pattern matching* on other data structures
-- Make these new patterns 1st class citizens
+- Make these new patterns first-class citizens

 ---